isomerpages/moe-jurongsec/_our-experiences/Academic Programmes/Mother Tongue Languages.md

-Students will read newspaper articles (all three languages) on a bi-weekly basis.
+Students will read newspaper articles (all three languages).
 Assignments or discussion on the given topic will be designed for the students to complete after reading.